Serabass/laravel5-package-boilerplate/README.md

   +: myResourceMixin(MyEntityController, myEntity)
 ```

-Also you can generate new YAML document with `$ php artisan yaroute:generate`.
+Also you can generate new YAML document (based on registered routes in app)
+ with `$ php artisan yaroute:generate`.
 It will be printed to stdout and you can pipe it to needed file, e.g.:

 `$ php artisan yaroute:generate > routes/api.yaml`